TechnoMage21/Readme.md/README.md

 # Welcome to My Profile

 Hi there! 👋 Welcome to my profile.
-I'm Om Gupta, a passionate Web Devlopment who loves to do fronted development stuff.
+I'm Om Gupta, a passionate Web Devlopment who loves to do Fronted Development Project's.
 Whether you're here to check out my work, collaborate on a project, or learn more about me, I'm glad you're here!

 ## 🚀 About Me

-- 🔭 I’m currently working on: Update Soon
+- 🔭 I’m currently working on: Updated Soon
-- 🌱 I’m learning: React(Learning), Fronted Development, Laravel(Start Soon)
+- 🌱 I’m learning: Fronted Development, Laravel(Starting Soon)
 - 👯 I’m looking to collaborate on: Web Development Stuff
 - 💬 Ask me about: Web Dev, SQL ,Web Design, Basic Encryption
 - 📫 How to reach me: [[LinkedIn]](https://www.linkedin.com/in/om-gupta-a54747319/)